 How to handle a transaction where a supplier is also a customer

-If you pay the supplier when they invoice you, and they pay you when you invoice them, you can simply process customer invoices (to them) and supplier invoices (to you) as you would usually for any supplier/customer.
-This is often the simplest option.
+In other words, you can simply process customer invoices (to them) and supplier invoices (to you) as you would usually for any supplier/customer.

-If deductions for any amounts outstanding are made from the payment amount, then we'd recommend that when you go to upload your bank statements into ExpensePlus, you split the transaction in question as this will simplify bank matching and processing.
+If deductions for any amounts outstanding are made from the payment amount, then we'd recommend that when you upload your bank statements into ExpensePlus, you split the transaction in question as this will simplify bank matching and processing.

 Example